 Okay, so you’re convinced that you should do speech and debate.
 Now what?

-I answered the phone one morning to an East Coast mom who wanted to know more about how to get her son involved in speech and debate.
-She referenced the book she was reading, Jeub’s Guide to Speech & Debate, at the beginning of our conversation.
-“Yeah, I wrote that book,” and there was silence.
+I answered the phone one morning to an East Coast mom who wanted to know more about speech and debate.
+She discovered she was talking to the author of the book she was reading, and then there was silence.

 My friend, Howie, and his wife, Carrie, babysat my kids the other night.
 He took this picture and posted it on his Facebook stating, “What it’s like to be Chris Jeub at dinner.”
 (Taken by Howie Whitcomb)